 Helpful FAQ Sites

 Why should I study Japan at the UW?
-Our award winning program has over 20 professors and lecturers whose research and teaching is focused on Japan, the UW offers a huge array of courses through which students may immerse themselves in the study of Japan.
-JSIS offers BA and MAIS degree programs in Japan Studies.
-The Jackson School launched its PhD program in 2012.
-Other Japan-related degree programs include Japanese Linguistics, Language, and Literature (BA, MA, PhD), Technical Japanese (MS), and Asian Law - Japan (LLM, JD).
+Our award winning program has over 20 professors and lecturers whose research and teaching is focused on Japan and the UW offers a huge array of courses through which students may immerse themselves in the study of Japan.
+The Jackson School (JSIS) offers BA and MAIS degree programs in Japan Studies.
+In addition, JSIS now has a PhD program in International Studies for students pursuing doctoral degrees.
+Other Japan-related degree programs at the UW include Japanese Linguistics, Language, and Literature (BA, MA, PhD), and Asian Law - Japan (LLM, JD).